Harriet J. Ottenheimer

 She is also co-author, with anthropologist husband Martin Ottenheimer, of The Historical Dictionary of the Comoro Islands (Scarecrow, 1992) and Music of the Comoro Islands: Domoni (Folkways/Smithsonian, 1972/1992) and numerous articles and encyclopedia articles on the Comoro Islands.

 As both an Africanist and an African Americanist, Dr. Ottenheimer has published chapters and articles on language and music in Africa as well as in the African Diaspora.
-She has written on blues and blues history, on orthography and politics, and on language, ethnicity, and identity.
-Her article "Writing Cousin Joe: Choice and Control over Orthographic Representation in a Blues Singer's Autobiography" combines many of these themes and was published recently as a chapter in A Cultural Approach to Interpersonal Communication (Leila Monaghan & Jane E. Goodman, eds., Blackwell 2007, 2011).
+She writes about blues and blues history, about orthography and politics, and about language, ethnicity, and identity.
+Her article "Writing Cousin Joe: Choice and Control over Orthographic Representation in a Blues Singer's Autobiography" combines many of these themes and was published as a chapter in A Cultural Approach to Interpersonal Communication (Leila Monaghan & Jane E. Goodman, eds., Blackwell 2007, 2011).

 A Fulbright Scholar to the Czech Republic in 2001, Ottenheimer taught The Anthropology of Art, and Anthropology through Film in the Department of Ethnology at Charles University in Prague.
 She also lectured on blues, fieldwork, and culinary anthropology in the Czech Republic, Slovakia, and Ukraine in 2001 and again in 2004 and 2005.
 She has lectured and consulted on ethnic studies and curriculum desigh in eastern and central Europe, in Taiwan and in the United States.

-Ottenheimer taught Linguistic and Cultural Anthropology, Ethnomusicology, and Ethnic Studies at Kansas State University from 1969 to 2006.
-She is currently working on a revision of the Comorian-English/English-Comorian (Shinzwani) Dictionary, on a Comorian Cookbook and a novel.
+Ottenheimer taught Linguistic and Cultural Anthropology, Culinary Anthropology, Ethnomusicology, and Ethnic Studies at Kansas State University from 1969 to 2006.
+She is currently working on a fourth edition of The Anthropology of Language, on a Comorian Cookbook and on several mystery novels.